provenance-io/provenance/app/streaming/README.md

 ## Configuration

-Streaming services are configured in the `streaming` TOML mapping in the App's `app.toml` file.
-There are two parameters for configuring a service: `streaming.enable` and `streaming.service`. `streaming.enable` is bool that turns on or of a streaming service.
+Streaming services are configured in the `streaming` TOML mapping which can be placed in the App's `custom.toml` file.
+There are two parameters for configuring a service: `streaming.enable` and `streaming.service`. `streaming.enable` is bool that turns on or off a streaming service.
 `streaming.service` specifies the service name that is registered with the App.

 ```toml